 Head back across the bridge to check out the Duomo…

 The Italians really know how to do food, emotion…and churches!
-All shades of gaudy inside, the Duomo (cathedral) lived up to our high expectations and dazzled with it’s brilliance.
+All shades of gaudy inside, the Duomo (cathedral) lived up to our high expectations and dazzled with it’s brilliance, definitely a favourite thing to do with one day in Verona.
 I love snooping around churches.
 So often the experience is unexpected and therefore more appreciated than the more famous monuments.

 Inside the lofty interior are several chapels, one of which has the famous “Assumption” painting by Titian.
 No, I hadn’t heard of it either, but I have heard of the painter!
 One bonus point to me.

 If you only visit a single church during your one day in Verona, make it this one.

 If you plan on visiting at least 3 churches, buy a €6 cumulative ticket to give you admission to 4.

 We didn’t have time to go inside the castle, but if you have more than one day in Verona the 14th Century fortress is definitely worth a visit.
 It was constructed to defend the city against attacks from powerful neighbours, including from the Venetians.